josueeduardo/snappy/README.md

 #Snappy
-A tiny and powerful sever for Java 8
+A tiny and powerful server for Java 8

 Features: